Entertaining Mr Sloane: Productions

 In 1985 Greg Hersov directed a production at the Royal Exchange, Manchester with Adam Ant as Sloane, Sylvia Syms as Kath and James Maxwell as Ed.

 The Roundabout Theatre Company revived the play in 2005 under the direction of Scott Ellis.
 It starred Alec Baldwin as Ed, Chris Carmack as Sloane, Jan Maxwell as Kath, and Richard Easton as Kemp.
 The design team included Allen Moyer (sets), Michael Krass (costumes), Ken Posner (lights), and John Gromada (original music and sound).

 In 1997 Dominic Cooke directed a production for Terry Hands' inaugural season at Clwyd Theatr Cymru, which was staged in the Emlyn Williams Theatre, and starred Joe McFadden as Sloane, Robert Blythe as Ed, Lynne Verrall as Kath, and Jimmy Gardner as Kemp.

 In 2007, the Melbourne Theatre Company staged a production at the Fairfax Theatre in the Melbourne Arts Centre in Melbourne.
 Directed by Simon Phillips, it starred Richard Piper as Ed, Ben Guerens as Sloane, Amanda Muggleton as Kath, and Bob Hornery as Kemp.
 It was designed by Shaun Gorton, with music by David Chesworth.

 From 29 January 2009, a production at the Trafalgar Studios in London starred Imelda Staunton as Kath, Mathew Horne as Sloane, Simon Paisley Day as Ed and Richard Bremmer as Kemp.
 Horne collapsed during a performance on 2 April 2009 with a suspected virus.
 The show played at the Trafalgar until 11 April 2009.

 A 2012 production at the Comédie des Champs-Élysées in Paris, directed by Michel Fau (as Que faire de Mr Sloane?) featured Gaspard Ulliel in the title role, Charlotte de Turckheim as Kath and Fau as Eddie.

+In 2025 Nadia Fall directed a production at the Young Vic with Tamzin Outhwaite as Kath, Jordan Stephens as Mr Sloane, Daniel Cerqueira as Ed and Christopher Fairbank as Kemp.